TonyBgithub/mydoctheme/index.md

 ### What next?

-Once you have you API key, you can move on to the next tasks where you will use the data and put it on your website:
+Once you have you API key, you can move on to the next tasks where you'll use the data you GET and put it on your website:

 * [Putting a Google Maps Interactive Map on Your Website][mydoc_google_maps_api]
 * [Putting a Weather Widget on Your Website][mydoc_weather_widget]